ricklove/GreekBibleApp/www/Notes/WorkHours.md

 - Complete 002 - Choose Passage feature tests
 - Enable calling of a step from within another step
 - Began 003 - View Entry Color Coding

+### V2 H9

+#### What is the most important thing I can accomplish in this hour for this app?

+Refocus on the app and remove the system features that are causing trouble (Cucumber/Yadda Testing) Replace this framework with simple QUnit tests

+#### Completed